hosseinkabiruiuc/manubot_group8/manuscript.md

 1:The data in cement, slag, ash doesn't appear to have any significant outliers.

 2: The data from water, superplastic, age, and strength appears to have some outliers, amidst them the age data has a long extension of the plot suggesting the highest amount of outliers amongst all of data columns mentioned.

+Dsitribution of the variables in the dataset have been plotted to gain better understanding.

 ## 3. Discussion